 Early the next morning, Day 15, I was lying in bed pinned down by a sleepy cat.
 I heard robin voices outside the window and wondered what all the commotion was about, but didn’t want to mess with the sleeping beauty.
 Then, silence.
 When I finally managed to get to the window, she was gone.
 Little Lilla was now a fledgling, and the nest was silent and empty.

 Though Camille was probably relieved to have her offspring finally fledge, I was a mess.
 Watching these selfless little birds had filled me with a sense of calm and made me temporarily forget the troubles of the world.
 The bond I built with them, though totally one-sided, was real and deep (and we didn’t even get to say goodbye!).
 Viewing the nest now was just an excuse to tear up, and it didn’t help that they were now out of sight, in the neighbor”s “pesticide marinaded yard,” as Rick describes it.
-But two mornings later, when I saw Big Boy perched inside our leafy fig tree, wisely trying to remain unseen, pragmatism reminded me that fledglings have to turn into successful adult birds—they need to hone their foraging techniques, learn their species’ song, form social relationships, and recognize good breeding habitat when they see it—so that they too can reproduce.
+But two mornings later, when I saw Big Boy perched inside our leafy fig tree, wisely trying to remain unseen, pragmatism reminded me that fledglings must turn into successful adult birds—they need to hone their foraging techniques, learn their species’ song, form social relationships, and recognize good breeding habitat when they see it—so that they too can reproduce.
 To help out, plates of wormy compost went into the back yard in the hopes of luring them away from pesticides.

 Big Boy, Day 16